Make Wire-Wrapped Bezels for Stones: 6 Ways to Perk Up Your Wire Jewelry Making

 Flattening wire is so easy–just hammer it on a steel block as evenly as you can.
 For the most even results, hammer a bit on one side and then flip the wire over and hammer the reverse; repeat.
 Flatten all or only some strategic areas of the wire; in the project above, the loops are flattened on the tops alone.

 If you’re using heavy-gauge wire, hammering or filing can add interesting texture (as shown above–note that the bail portion of the wire isn’t textured or flattened) or the look of facets to your wire.
 You can also saw lines in the heavy wire to give it that watch-band effect, just be careful not to saw too deeply or you’ll weaken the wire and risk breakage.
 (Heavy-gauge wire cut in that manner can help it curve better, too, such as when used like bezel wire to surround a stone.)

 So there you go–nothing earth-shattering, just some reminders to wander off the beaten path a bit.
 I bet if you make some of your favorite standby wire jewelry-making designs using one or more of these ideas, you’ll find a fresh design is the result.

-You can see most or all of these ideas in use in our new wire jewelry making project compilation eBook, 10 Wire Bezels and Cages for Stones.
-(All of the images here are from wire jewelry-making projects found in this eBook.)
-I always like these project compilation eBooks because they feature up to 10 different designers’ projects on a related topic–so you can see how up to 10 different designers do the same or similar tasks and combine the techniques into the one that works best for you!
+You can see all of these ideas in use in our wire jewelry making project compilation eBook, 10 Wire Bezels and Cages for Stones.
+I like our project compilation eBooks because they feature up to 10 different designers’ projects on a related topic.
+So you can see how up to 10 different designers do the same or similar tasks and combine the techniques into one that works best for you!
 Plus they’re a great value.